Drop Impact Dynamics of Complex Fluids: A Review: Polymeric fluids

 \section{Polymeric fluids}

-Polymer additives are used in a large variety of industrial applications, both to achieve desired fluid properties and to control the interaction of fluids with solid surfaces.
-The two most convenient parameters to experimentally study polymeric fluids are polymer concentration and the molecular weight (and in turn, chain length) of the polymer.
-Changing either of these quantities can affect multiple rheological properties of the fluid, for example the yield-stress, the shear-thinning coefficient, and the zero-shear viscosity.
-Polymeric liquids exhibit a range of non-Newtonian behaviors; thoroughly characterizing their rheology is far beyond the scope of this review.
-Below we outline the rheological properties that have thus far been invoked to describe the physics of polymeric drop impact.
+Polymer additives are used in a large variety of industrial applications, both to achieve desired fluid properties, for example increased viscosity, and to control the interaction of fluids with solid substrates.
+In section \ref{PolyExp}, we outline the experimental results in polymeric drop impact, highlighting connections between material rheology and drop impact outcomes.
+The two main parameters varied in experiments on polymeric fluids are the polymer concentration and the molecular weight (or chain length) of the polymer.
+Changing either of these can alter multiple rheological properties of the fluid, for example the yield-stress, the shear-thinning coefficient, and the zero-shear viscosity.
+Numerical studies have proven beneficial to study the effect of each of these properties separately.
+We describe in Section \ref{PolyNum} numerical and modelling work in this field, and then conclude the section by highlighting open questions and potential future directions.

-Many polymeric fluids exhibit a `yield stress’, a critical stress at which a fluid transitions from solid-like behavior to liquid-like flow properties~\cite{BARNES1999133,Balmforth2014, COUSSOT201431}.
-Although this framework is simplified, the concept of a yield-stress is still useful to describe materials that exhibit a dramatic change in flow behavior at a critical shear stress.
-The simplest model for a yield-stress fluid is the two-parameter Bingham model~\cite{Bingham1916, Bingham1922, coussot2017bingham}, which features only a yield stress and an infinite-shear viscosity.
-The most commonly used model is the 3-parameter Herschel-Bulkley model~\cite{Herschel1926}, which adds power-law shear-thinning, better capturing measured flow curves.